-A Gridd adaptive cabling distribution system neatly organizes cabling and lets you quickly and easily reconfigure space in minutes without tools.
+A Gridd low profile adaptive cabling distribution system neatly organizes cabling and lets you quickly and easily reconfigure space in minutes without tools.
 It provides maximum flexibility with minimum downtime and without shutting down the facility

 Many museum facilities routinely undergo reconfigurations.
 Displays and exhibits are routinely set-up, disassembled or re-configured.
 The modular Gridd quick-connect steel flooring system provides a flexible platform for housing cables, wires and conduits.
 Organized channels provide capacity for power, voice, data and audio-visual cabling, as well as fluid, gas and hydraulic lines.

 And Gridd is the perfect Museums Access Floor solution since it uses no adhesives or fasteners so spaces can be reconfigured in minutes without tools.